synka777/shlerp-cmd/docs/rulesystem.md

         }
     }
 ```
-As you can see, it is composed by two main sections:
+As you can see, it is composed of two main sections:
 1. A detection section "detect", that is there to define which elements we want to find.
 This section is by itself composed by two subsections: files, and folders.
     - "files": this array is where you can put file objects that will be used